MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 ## What’s included with the new look
 Here's what you can expect in the modern, refreshed experience:

 - Updated styling in form, view, and dashboard pages, which includes the use of drop shadows and brighter background colors to create an elevated or _floating_ appearance.
-The floating appearance helps to visually seperate sections and focuses attention on primary content.
+The floating appearance helps to visually separate sections and focuses attention on primary content.
 - New Fluent-based controls in forms, business process flows, and dialogs.
 - A new Power Apps grid in place of the read-only grid in view and standard, dashboard pages.
 - An end user setting called **Try the new look** that enables the modern, refreshed experience.